CommE2E/comm/docs/dev_environment.md

 yarn dev
 ```

+This command runs two processes.
+The first is the Metro bundler, which handles bundling our app's JavaScript code and communicating with the debug build of the app running on either the simulator or a physical device.
+The second is the `remotedev-server` for Redux, which is a proxy of sorts through which the Redux monitor (running in the Chrome extension) can communicate with the debug build of the app.

 Next, open `native/ios/SquadCal.xcworkspace` in Xcode.
 Select a simulator and then hit the play button to build and run the project.

 ## Running Android